 Graduate programs in physics and astronomy at Johns Hopkins University are among the top programs in the field.
 Students engage in original research starting in their first semester and have flexibility in choosing their course of research and designing their path through the program.
-A wide range of research projects—both theoretical and experimental—are available in astrophysics, condensed matter physics, and particle physics.
+A wide range of research projects—both theoretical and experimental—are available in astrophysics, atomic, molecular & optical physics, biological physics, condensed matter physics, and particle physics.
 Graduate students can work toward a PhD in either physics or astronomy and astrophysics.
 Our doctoral students are prepared for careers in physics and astronomy research, teaching, or in applications such as biophysics, space physics, and industrial research.

 Graduate students at Johns Hopkins study and work in close collaboration with a world-renowned, award-winning physics and astronomy faculty, whose research is truly global.
 Students have access to state-of-the-art laboratories, and they are full participants in the vibrant intellectual life of the department.
 Research leading to the dissertation can be carried out not only within the Department of Physics and Astronomy, but also in collaboration with other research centers.
 Recent dissertation research has been conducted with members of the Johns Hopkins Applied Physics Laboratory, Space Telescope Science Institute, and the Goddard Space Flight Center.